UCLA–USC rivalry

 The UCLA–USC rivalry is the American collegiate athletics rivalry between the UCLA Bruins sports teams of the University of California, Los Angeles (UCLA) and USC Trojans teams of the University of Southern California (USC).

 Both universities are located in Los Angeles and moved together to the Big Ten Conference from the Pac-12 Conference in 2024.
 The rivalry between the two is among the more unusual in National Collegiate Athletic Association (NCAA) Division I sports, because the campuses are only 12 mi apart, and both are located within the same city.

-UCLA teams have won the second-most NCAA Division I-sanctioned team championships, while USC has the third-most.
+UCLA and USC are second and third respectively on the list of NCAA schools with the most NCAA Division I championships.
 Only Stanford University, a former conference opponent also located in California, has more than either UCLA or USC.

 Background

 UCLA's and USC's flag.

 The schools have been together in the same athletic conference since 1928, when UCLA joined USC in the Pacific Coast Conference, a predecessor of the Pac-12 Conference.
 USC had joined the PCC in 1922.
 When the PCC broke up after the 1958-1959 season, USC and UCLA were charter members of the newly formed Athletic Association of Western Universities.
 The AAWU, with expansion, would become the Pac-8, Pac-10, and then the Pac-12 Conference.

 USC is recognized as consistently being one of the top football programs in the nation, while UCLA is recognized as consistently being one of the top basketball programs in the nation.
 However, a somewhat rare confluence of events occurred in 1954, which began with USC in its last of only two Final Four appearances in the 1954 NCAA basketball tournament (Note: The NCAA did not split into divisions until the 1956–57 school year, creating the University and College Divisions at that time.
 It adopted its current three-division setup in 1973–74, with the University Division becoming Division I and the College Division split into today's Divisions II and III.
 Championships in women's sports were not added until 1981–82.) and ended with UCLA winning its only non-NCAA Football National Championship.

 Both schools also are successful in many "non-revenue" or "Olympic" sports.
 Both have had success in track and field, water polo, tennis, volleyball, and golf.
 As of 2023, USC has won 26 NCAA championships in men's outdoor track and field, 21 in men's tennis, and 12 in baseball, the most of any school in each respective sport.
 Likewise, UCLA has won 20 NCAA championships in men's volleyball and 12 in softball, also the most of any school in those sports.
 Both also are the only schools to have won official NCAA championships in beach volleyball, with USC winning 5 and UCLA 2.

 As of June 2024, UCLA ranked second overall and USC ranked third overall in NCAA team championships behind Stanford.
 Both schools also have several non-NCAA championships, including AIAW and pre-NCAA championships.